ColdGrub1384/Pyto/docs/automation.rst

 ``Run Script with Arguments`` will execute the given script with the given arguments.

+``Get Script Output`` will wait for a script to be executed and will return its output.

 Pyto also provides a Shortcut for each script used with the app.

 x-callback URLs